Where Wonder Was Born

 Thanks to the pioneering work of Richard Louv, Author of Last Child in the Woods, we now also know about the tragedy that is unfolding around us as we witness the repercussions of depriving our own children of those same kinds of experiences that were so meaningful to us.
 In an effort to help people understand the depth of that loss, and to reawaken our own sense of reverence and wonder, I am embarking on a project called "Where Wonder Was Born" and I'd like to invite your participation.
 I am asking people to share their own stories of childhood encounters with nature in the form of 500 -1,500 word long stories that will be posted on the web and then included in a book to be released in the spring of 2011.

-The deadline for on-liine story submissions is November 1, 2009.
+The deadline for on-liine story submissions has been extended to May 28, 2010.
 Stories should be submitted to me via the following email account: firstname.lastname@example.org.
 I will send you a release that must be returned via snail mail before the stories can be included on-line or in the book.

 Please share word of this project within your circle of friends and colleagues, you may be surprised and touched by the stories they hold within.